 Lenses that multitask

 In recent years, cataract operations have become not just about removing cataracts.
-Premium lenses allow other conditions such as Mr Kang’s, as well as myopia (shortsightedness), to be fixed at the same time during these operations.
+Premium (non-standard) lenses allow for other conditions like myopia (short sightedness), presbyopia (near vision) and astigmatism to be fixed at the same time during these operations.

 Premium lenses are the result of the convergence of both cataract and refractive surgery technologies.
 This worldwide trend has made these procedures more convenient, and provides opportunities for patients to improve their vision and become spectacle-free.